Incode-Technologies-Example-Repos/backend-nodejs/README.md

 - POST `/approve`: Example webhook that reads the json data and if the status is ONBOARDING_FINISHED goes ahead and creates the identity using the `/omni/process/approve` endpoint.

+- POST `/finish`: Finishes the session, receives the token as a body parameter

 ## Secure Credential Handling
 We highly recommend to follow the 0 rule for your implementations, where all sensitive calls to incode's endpoints are done in the backend, keeping your apikey protected and just returning a `token` with the user session to the frontend.